 One 2015 study looked at the nutritional benefits of extra virgin coconut oil in adults with coronary artery disease.
 Those whom consumed a diet rich in coconut oil reduced their total body mass (including abdominal fat), BMI and improved their lipid profile.
 One reason coconut oil lowers body weight is because little MCT is incorporated into adipose, or fatty tissue.
 (9)

 The Optimal Amount of MCTs

 You can easily take twice the maintenance dose and do great.
 Many natural health doctors who understand the health benefits of coconut will recommend a tablespoon of coconut oil every 2-3 hours for their very sick patients.
-This coconut oil could be delivered transdermally by applying it on their skin or orally through their mouth.
+This coconut oil could be delivered transdermally by applying it on their skin or orally through the mouth.